-StorTera worked with KERA, a charity based in Sri Lanka to install the first solar powered EESU to support disaster relief in the local area and, when not being used in emergency situations, to provide evening and night-time power to the charity’s educational facility.
+To complete this trial project StorTera formed a consortium with KERA-charity, a Sri Lanka based non-profit aid organisation, to install the first solar powered EESU to support disaster relief in the local area and, when not being used in emergency situations, to provide evening and night-time power to the charity’s educational facility.
 A 12kWp solar array was installed on the roof of the off-grid building in Kurunegala and the pilot 5kW/5kWh EESU was connected using a GridVerter™, StorTera’s highly functional and economical on and off-grid hybrid inverter technology.

 The installation allows the charity to use their solar generation to power second-hand laptops that are used to educate local plantation workers in the evenings.
 It also keeps the EESU charged and ready for deployment in disaster relief operations.
 KERA has used the systems numerous times to support victims of these events, most recently in May 2018 when flooding affected 130,000 people in 20 districts with over 13,000 families evacuated to 231 welfare centres due to flood and landslide risks in 10 districts.